 The twelve steel trusses that form the superstructure supporting the Ice Arena roof are starting to show signs of rust.
 The project calls for removing the rust and scale that are present and repainting with a rust converting paint followed by a coat of urethane alkyd enamel paint which will protect against rust in the future.
-At this point this is mostly an aesthetic issue, but if left untreated, will become a structural issue as well.
+At this point this is mostly an aesthetic issue, but if left untreated, will become a structural issue as well existing skate tile will be 26 years old at the time of its replacement, and is already scarred from heavy skate traffic.
+The timing will allow for the This project assumes that no major changes will be made to the rink area as part of any effort to upgrade the Community Center facility.
+The eplacement to occur while the rink is shut down for chiller replacement.